 Ward 8 Woods is in discussions with the DC Department of Urban Forestry, which owns the land, and are preparing a proposal to the DC Department of Transportation’s Recreational Trails Program that would fund design and construction.

+Our proposal for Phase 1 of the trail, which would go from Southern Avenue to Irving Street, is currently under consideration by the DC Department of Transportation’s Recreational Trails Committee.
 Stay tuned to our newsletter and Facebook Page for more on how you can support this groundbreaking project.